EtienneFR/portfolio/README.md

 # Portfolio

-I'm a student developper in Paris, France.
+I'm a student developer in Paris, France.

 Portfolio built with Svelte, Sapper and Tailwindcss.